alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 </p>
 But *the passion*, *the excitement*, and the way he articulates complex subjects in a very approachable manner are equally as effective.

 I remember once, in particular, he was talking about measurements.
 Basically, he was saying that there is no such thing as..!
 Well, What's the fun in me telling the story?
-Let's see what he actually said, instead of just mentioning the gist of it here!
+Let's see what [he actually said](https://www.masterclass.com/classes/neil-degrasse-tyson-teaches-scientific-thinking-and-communication/chapters/scientific-measurement-calculating-the-incalculable), instead of just mentioning the gist of it here!

-## Measurement Uncertainty
+## The Uncertainty Principle<sup style="font-size:small">1</sup>
 ---
 "Oh, of my favorite subjects to think about is measurement, something we so take for granted every day. **There are measurements all the time that we're exposed to**, that we're handed, that we do ourselves."